kalarsu/letscodejavascript/README.md

         }());

-8. >jake    this time, it will run good.
+8. command type >jake    this time, it will run good.

 9. Add in a new task as following